 Two other maps that are closely associated with the state geologic map are Map 61 and Map 63.
 Map 61 is an atlas of compilation maps used to prepare much of the state geologic map.
 It contains 624 black-and-white, 7.5-minute quadrangle maps printed at page size (1:62,500 scale) and a short text that explains map construction and reliability.
 For Map 63, the units on Map 1 were combined into 19 general rock types, and the contacts were generalized for a smaller (1:500,000) scale.

 Posters and Page-Size Maps: Three colorful posters and seven page-size maps are popular educational tools.
 Maps 65, 66, and 67 are 1:500,000-scale maps of the state showing shaded-relief, land-cover classifications, and geology draped over topography, respectively.
-They can be obtained from the bureau as rolled posters or downloaded as ZIP files that contain PDF images of the original publications and modified tabloid-size (1:1,350,000-scale) versions.
+Maps 66 and 67 are available as rolled posters, and all three map posters may be downloaded as ZIP files that contain PDF images of the original publications and modified tabloid-size (1:1,350,000-scale) versions.
 The page-size maps of Pennsylvania focus on popular geologic topics (e.g., physiographic regions or distribution of coal fields).
 These maps are indicated as “(page-size)” after their titles in the list below.

 The published printed copies of most maps can be borrowed from the Survey library or possibly from one of our repository libraries.
 If you are not near one of these libraries, you can go to a local library and ask the librarian to arrange an interlibrary loan.

-A few maps could not be located in our collections and, accordingly, were not prepared for online distribution.
-If you have any of these missing maps (#4, 5, 6, 8, or 27) that we can scan, please contact the Survey’s Middletown office.
+Maps 5 and 8 could not be located in our collections and, accordingly, were not prepared for online distribution.
+If you have either of these maps and are willing to let us scan them, please contact the Survey’s Middletown office.

 GIS Data: GIS data based on the source materials for Map 1 (the state bedrock geologic map) were released by the Pennsylvania Geological Survey in 2001.
 An explanation of the data and links to that data are on the landing page for the Map 1 report.